 What materials do I need to make a fascinator?

-You’ll also need fabric (crinoline is ideal) along with ribbon, feathers, flowers, and sequins or gems for the decoration.
+This is a basic list of fascinator materials.
+You’ll also need fabric (crinoline is ideal), ribbon, feathers, flowers, and sequins or gems for the decoration.
 As long as they fit your colour scheme, this is a great opportunity to use up those odds and ends left over from other DIY projects.

 Do you hide the band on a fascinator?